ChloeZhou1997/personalwebpage/content/bookshelves/orwell1984Orwell2020.md

 -   It's more intriguing than I expected at first...
 -   He uses a lot of "What was adj. was not that... but that..." or similar form lol.
+-   I have more hope for humanity than sank itself into a dystopia FOREVER.
+The book itself is almost like a modern version of Job and God, in this case, Winston is the Job that eventually comes to love the God, the party, the big brother. (this reminds me of Camus' perception of communism, he thinks the concept of communism is people's attempt to construct a god in this human world).
+I don't believe the all mighty everywhere presented god could ever exist.
+It is against both the good side and the dark side of the humanity.
+-   One day Big Brother will collpase, its image will be taken down and it will be killed, physically and metaphorically.
+Just like god is killed.

 ## Questions inspired: {#questions-inspired}